 - Local guide

-Hobbiton & Rotorua tour
+Hobbiton & Rotorua tours from Auckland

 This is the tour for people who are excited by the above tour but desire more time in Rotorua.
 Run by the same company, it starts out identically, with hotel pick up, a guided tour of Hobbiton, and then hangi lunch at Te Puia in Rotorua.
 Here is where the tours differ.
 You will have more time at Te Puia to explore all it has to offer.
 It may be your only chance to see bubbling mud pools or kiwi birds, as well as the other unique features of Te Puia.
 Then, you will visit Rotorua’s lakefront and beautiful government gardens.